This webpage describes steps to completing a PhD degree at UW‑Madison, which include:

 Step 4.0 Graduate School final reviews (optional)

-When you submit your dissertation and select to attend a final review, it will be reviewed by a Graduate School Degree Coordinator to ensure you have followed all formatting requirements.
+When you submit your dissertation and select to have a final review, it will be reviewed by a Graduate School Degree Coordinator to ensure you have followed all formatting requirements.
 The process that follows is the same as that of students who choose not to attend a final review.

 Commencement – December and May